 Protestant Reformation Ideology

 The Protestant Reformation provides the second response to the problem of sin.
 It divides its doctrine into two parts: (a) The Covenant of Works, and (b) The Covenant of Grace.
 The covenant of works was the instruction that God gave to Adam and Eve when He forbade them to eat a certain fruit.
 Then, God gave a new covenant of works through Moses, where He tried to reform the fallen children of Adam and Eve.
 However, God realized over time that people can never be reformed.
 Therefore, He sent His only son—Jesus—to be sacrificed on the cross for everybody’s sin, and if we believe in that sacrifice, and how graceful God has been to sacrifice His one true son (others are bad genes), then we will go back to heaven.
-The commandments of Moses are Covenant of Works, and God has given a new Covenant of Grace through Jesus because He realized that we cannot become pious given our bad genes.
+The commandments of Moses are Covenant of Works, and God has given a new Covenant of Grace through Jesus because He realized that we cannot be reformed into piety given our bad genes.

 According to this view, there is a certain continuity of creed from Judaism to Catholicism to Islam in the sense that they are all talking about a Covenant of Works, delivered by His messiahs.
 All these religions are asking the soul to perform some pious actions to go to heaven.
 But Protestant Christianity is not demanding piety; you cannot be purified because of the original sin.

 This idea is formally stated in Protestantism as Sola Fide—by faith alone, which means not by our work.
 Sola Fide ends the discussion of the Forbidden Fruit.
 It was forbidden by God for Adam and Eve, and it was then forbidden by Moses for Jews.
 But after the appearance of Jesus, nothing is forbidden, because God realized that we are irredeemable, and therefore He has chosen to redeem us by His grace.
 Hence, we can stop talking about sin and piety, confession of sins, repentance for the sins, paying a price for the sins, washing of the sins through rituals or sacrifices, purifying ourselves through remorse, and so on.
 All this is unnecessary.
 There is sin by default, and hence there is grace by default.
-So, we can go on enjoying this world, because God has assured us that He will take us back to heaven if we believe in His grace, and stop worrying about sin, repentance, remorse, piety, and redemption.
+So, we can go on enjoying this world, because God has assured us that He will take us back to heaven if we believe in His grace and the new covenant, and stop worrying about sin, repentance, remorse, piety, and redemption.

 The Nature of Constrained Society